 He adds that major concerns focus on patient safety relating to counterfeit medical equipment.
 Those non-FDA qualified devices and equipment pose the greatest health risks to medical patients.
 Here, the spectrum is extensive going from inaccurate diagnosis on to injury and even death.
 There’s also the associated potential OEM liability and brand issues that come into the picture.

-According to Karazuba and Best, the best route for medical equipment OEMs to take against counterfeiting is to adopt a hardware prover chip solution together with verifier software, a secure manufacturing flow, and a challenge/response protocol between verifier and prover—all in one platform for the medical equipment OEM, as shown in Fig. 1.
+According to Karazuba and Best, the best route for medical equipment OEMs to take against counterfeiting is to adopt a hardware prover chip solution together with verifier software, a secure manufacturing flow, and a challenge/response protocol between verifier and prover—all in one platform for the medical equipment OEM.

 “At the secure manufacturing flow stage, the prover chip undergoes specific and controlled steps during the manufacturing process before it goes to the medical equipment OEM for installation,” Best explains.
 He adds that this secure manufacturing flow is necessary to prevent theft of an authentic prover chip.
 “This is the most cost-effective way for a counterfeiter to deliver compatible to the market,” Best says.